 It’s tempting to try out acne remedies that you can grab in your medicine cabinet.
-The idea that you could have something here, right now, that would be the miracle cure to that zit popping up just seems ideal.
+The idea that you could have something here, right now, that would be the miracle cure to treat that just-emerging zit seems ideal.
 Unfortunately, there are plenty of at-home remedies that don’t work.

 I remember the first time I heard about Neosporin for acne.
 I stood in the mirror staring at a big, red pimple that had just popped up.
 One of the girls in the bathroom imparted the kind of woman-to-woman knowledge that happens at the restroom sink: “Put Neosporin on that.”

 Neosporin is part of a group of infection-preventing creams and gels containing Polymyxin B Sulfate, Bacitracin Zinc, and Neomycin, which are known as Triple Antibiotic Ointments (TAOs).
 And while these topical ointments work well to prevent infection in wounds, they shouldn’t be used to treat acne.
-In fact, while they’re very effective for wounds, TAOs can do more harm than good for acne.
+In fact, while they’re very effective for wounds, TAOs can do more harm than good when it comes to treating acne.

 It seems somehow logical that TAOs would work.
 After all, acne that’s caused by bacteria should be taken care of by a cream intended to kill bacteria, right?
 Unfortunately, that’s not entirely flawless logic, and not just because Neosporin is intended for wound care and not acne clearing.

-Because of the nature of these ointments — intended for temporary wound healing and not regular acne use — applying them too regularly can cause the bacteria they’re intended to kill that exists on your skin to become resistant, which is a big problem.
+Because of the nature of these ointments — intended for temporary wound healing and not regular acne use — applying them too regularly can cause the bacteria they’re intended to kill (and which live on your skin) to become immune to most treatments, which is a big problem later down the road.

 First and foremost, you might notice that certain ingredients like olive oil can clog pores and actually worsen acne.